buhrmi/query-store/README.md

 # query-store

-query-store gives you a writable svelte store that syncs with the browser's search params.
+query-store gives you a writable svelte store that syncs with the URL's search params.
 Makes for easy bookmarking and sharing of UI state.

 ## Usage